Why Thicker Motor Oil Isn’t Better For Your Engine

 Wear Tells a Very Different Story Than Horsepower

-Horsepower numbers are exciting, but wear is what determines engine life.
-Oil analysis from the test engines revealed something critical: thinner oil showed substantially higher wear metals under the same operating conditions.
+Horsepower figures are exciting, but wear determines engine life.
+Oil analysis from the test engines revealed something critical: thinner oil exhibited substantially higher wear metal levels under the same operating conditions.
 Iron and lead levels climbed much faster with low viscosity oil, especially during repeated starts and high-load operation.

 This is where the simplistic “thin oil is better” narrative falls apart.
 While low viscosity oil reduces friction and improves efficiency, it also flows off bearing surfaces more easily.
 That reduced oil film thickness can allow increased metal-to-metal contact under certain conditions.